 Like many bugs, lace bugs begin their life cycle as larvae.
-The female lace bug inserts the eggs into the leaves of host plants, so a food source is available to newly hatched larvae.
-The larvae are tiny and difficult to see, but they are usually present and feeding under leaves along with their parents.
-After about six weeks, the larvae mature into adult lace bugs, which can spawn several more generations of pests that season.
+The female lace bug inserts the eggs into the leaves of host plants so a food source is available to newly hatched larvae.
+The larvae are tiny and difficult to see, but they are usually present and feeding on the undersides of leaves along with their parents.
+After about six weeks, the larvae mature into adult lace bugs, which can spawn several more generations of pests throughout the season.

-In spite of their imposing shields, lace bugs are susceptible to most organic sprays.
+Despite their imposing shields, lace bugs are susceptible to most organic pesticide sprays.
 The trick is to apply the sprays thoroughly to the undersides of leaves, where lace bugs feed and reproduce.
 Use these sprays to kill active lace bug adult and larvae populations: